netdisco/netdisco/.github/issue_template.md

 STOP!
 If you are running a netdisco docker setup, see netdisco-docker: https://github.com/netdisco/netdisco-docker/issues/new

 everything else about Netdisco's behaviour is good, here :-D

+the more info you can provide, the easier it is for us the help you, so please fill out as many of the items below as possible.

+Provide a general summary of the issue in the Title above

 when including netdisco config snippets, whitespace matters since it's a yaml file for github issues it really helps if you include the relevant config parts in a codeblock (code fencing) see the "code" subject on https://guides.github.com/features/mastering-markdown/ for that) this should preserve spaces in the issue tracker and make troubleshooting quicker

-the more info you can provide, the easier it is for us the help you, so please fill out as many of the items below as possible.
 -->